Ordinary Portland Cement (OPC): A Comprehensive Overview

 • Final setting time: 600 minutes.

-• Requires proper curing to achieve full strength and durability.
+• Requires proper curing for full strength and durability.

 • Significant contributor to CO₂ emissions during production.

-• Continuous efforts to make production more sustainable.
+• Continuous efforts for more sustainable production methods.

 Post a Comment